Paul scores 25 to lead Rockets over Wolves 117-102

 Houston had a 14-point lead with about nine minutes left before using a 10-2 run, with five points from Clint Capela, to make it 106-84 with 5 1/2 minutes to go.

 James Harden added 20 points and 10 assists despite dealing with a strained neck after a fall in Friday’s win over the Suns, and Capela scored 20 with 13 rebounds.
+Harden liked the way the team played in the third quarter, but still sees room for improvement.

+“We’re trying to build on that,” he said.
+“We’re trying to get better.
+We’ve got 12 games to do it.”

 Karl-Anthony Towns had 22 points and 10 rebounds for the Timberwolves, who have dropped their last three.